William Stanley Jevons: Background

-Jevons left the UK for Sydney in June 1854 to take up a role as an Assayer at the Mint.
-Jevons lived with his colleague and his wife first at Church Hill, then in Annangrove at Petersham and at Double Bay before returning to England.
+Jevons left England for Sydney in June 1854 to take up a role as an Assayer at the Mint.
+In Sydney, Jevons lived with his colleague and his wife first at Church Hill, then in Annangrove at Petersham and at Double Bay.
 In letters to his family he described his life, took photographs and produced a social map of Sydney.
 Jevons returned to England via America five years later.

 He resigned his appointment, and in the autumn of 1859 re-entered the University College London as a student.
 He was granted B.A. and M.A. degrees from the University of London.
 He now gave his principal attention to the moral sciences, but his interest in natural science was by no means exhausted: throughout his life he continued to write occasional papers on scientific subjects, and his knowledge of the physical sciences greatly contributed to the success of his chief logical work, The Principles of Science.
 Not long after taking his M.A. degree, Jevons obtained a post as tutor at Owens College, Manchester.

 In 1866, he was elected professor of logic and mental and moral philosophy and Cobden professor of political economy at Owens College.
 In the same year he was elected to Membership of the Manchester Literary and Philosophical Society on 13 November 1866.